bunzosteele/PokeWatch/README.md

 	PriorityPokemon: Pokedex ids for extremely rare pokemon that will be tweeted with an emphasis and will ignore any rate limits.

-	Pokewatch: [true or false] Replace google maps link with Pokewatch link.
+	Pokevision: [true or false] Replace google maps link with Pokevision link.
 (Not Recommended.)

 	TagPokemon: [true or false] Should a hashtag for the found pokemon be included.